Deal alert! Northwest, our favorite company, is forming

-LLCs for $39 (60% off!)
+Deal alert!
+Northwest will form your LLC for $39 (60% discount).
 See details.

-Tip: We recommend hiring an accountant to ensure your LLC meets all of its tax obligations.
+Pro Tip: We recommend hiring an accountant to ensure your LLC meets all of its tax obligations.

-We recommend getting an EIN Number for your LLC.
+We also recommend getting an EIN Number for your LLC.
 An EIN is also called a Federal Tax Identification Number.
 They mean the same thing.

 Not only will an EIN number be used to open an LLC bank account, but it will also be used for filing taxes with the local, state, and federal governments.

-LLC pass-through taxation (who pays the taxes?)
+LLC pass-through taxation (Who pays the taxes?)

-By default, LLCs don’t pay taxes.
 Instead, the LLC Members are responsible for reporting the income (or losses) on their personal 1040 tax return.
 The Members pay taxes on any LLC profits.
 This is because of LLC pass-through taxation.

 How are LLCs taxed in West Virginia?